 AI has and will continue to make great leaps in terms of efficiency and scope.
 But many professionals fear the integration of this technology will put their jobs at risk.
-In this article we explore AI’s place in businesses and how we as humans can expect to work and live alongside this groundbreaking development.
+In this article we explore AI’s place in business today and tomorrow.

 The face of customer service is changing rapidly as cutting-edge solutions replace lengthy traditional processes with more efficient automated systems.
 Being at the forefront of AI developments has allowed top companies to fortify their position in the global economy and represents new opportunities for startups with fresh ideas and knowledge.
 Keeping up-to-date on AI technologies and machine learning applications should therefore be the priority for anyone looking to engage in tech-geared business in the digital age.

 Knowledge of AI is becoming both increasingly valuable and specialized, as global companies look to recruit new talent to help them develop new services and solutions.

 AI offers great opportunities and potential career routes for people with varying skill sets and specializations.
 The inner-workings of AI technologies are unmistakably complex: gaining an in-depth understanding of them will make any individual stand out in the eyes of potential employers.

 The demand for positions like Machine Learning Modeler is expected to rise significantly as companies continue increasing their investments in technical AI knowledge.
 This will provide substantial opportunities for those with technological expertise in deep learning (Artificial Neural Networks), reinforcement learning, back-end programming, and machine learning algorithms.
 Individuals with an empirical mindset and a high aptitude for analyzing and finding patterns in data, visualization, and data-driven communication skills will have a particular advantage in this dimension of AI.
 From Robotic Process Automation to driverless cars, every idea for an AI service or product requires technical knowhow for its engineering and implementation.